 The cause is mostly loss of bone mass or osteoporosis

-The cause is usually loss of bone mass or osteoporosis: women in particular develop this after menopause.
+The cause of Dowager's hump is usually loss of bone mass or osteoporosis: women in particular develop this after menopause.
 This painful postural change is not just a sign of age.
 It is an indication of advanced osteoporosis: the vertebral bodies in the spine have lost bone density due to loss of bone mass and have collapsed.
 These are called compression fractures.

 Fractures of other bones without any recognizable cause or fractures that occur during everyday activities or movements are an indication of possible osteoporotic disease.
 Hip fractures after minor falls and wrist fractures while supporting weight are common.
 Ribs may even break while coughing.